sachinkr91/api-rest-meetings/libs/csharp/docs/RecordingApi.md

 <a name="startrecording"></a>
 # **StartRecording**
-> void StartRecording (int? userId, int? meetingId)
+> void StartRecording (int? userId, int? meetingId, string action)

 Start Recording

 This endpoint starts recording for a meeting in progress.
+Note that this is a POST operation.
+Stop is a PUT operation.

 ### Example
 ```csharp